Anomaly - Against Odds

 We rushed to our houses.

-Having run into the yard, I heard someone moaning.
+yard, I heard someone moaning.

 Under an old apple tree there was a young border guard lying in a pool of blood.
 I don’t remember the moment when I entered the house, tore the sheet to pieces and bandaged him… Then I saw another wounded soldier, then another…